AgentMindStorm/custom-tab-formatter/README.md

 The pack_namespace is arbitrary, but should match the pack the changelog is for.
 For example, Java Aspects uses pack_namespace `java_aspects`.

 Output files are `en_US_[changelog/credits].lang` and `pack_[changelog/credits]_section.json`.
-These names do not match the default resources so you must copy their contents into the original resource pack files.
+These names do not match the default resources.
+You must copy their contents into the original resource pack files.

 # License